 Marie Lorène is a gold medalist of the Carpeaux International Competition (France), the Acqui in Palcoscenico Competition and the Premio Internazionale Danza Giovani (Italy).
 Recently, she was awarded the “Extraordinary Dancer Award” at the Italian International Dance Festival of New York.

 Over the course of her international career, Marie Lorène Fichaux has been an interpret for the Teatro alla Scala Ballet (Italy), The Ballet Junior de Genève (Switzerland), and danced as a first artist with The Royal Ballet of London (U.K.).
 She became a first soloist for La Compañía Nacional de Danza de España directed by famous choreographer Nacho Duato, while carrying on as a principal dancer for The European Ballet, The English Youth Ballet, Ballet de la Comunidad de Madrid and Le Ballet Classique de Paris where she returns regularly.
-In the United States, she currently performs as a first soloist for several companies including American Ballet Theatre & Friends.
+In the United States, she currently performs as a first soloist for several companies including Boston Ballet and American Ballet Theatre & Friends.
 She has guested for the Connecticut Ballet, the Staten Island Ballet, the New Jersey Dance Theatre and more.

 Her repertoire includes several roles drawn from the great classical ballets from Marius Petipa to Auguste Bournonville, along with pieces by world class choreographers such as George Balanchine, Jerome Robbins, Antony Tudor, Nacho Duato, Jiri Kylian and William Forsythe among others.